sasabosnic/rgz/typing.md

 Phew...

 As soon as I returned to my original speed and accuracy, I decided to upgrade my keyboard to an ergonomic one.
-Two months later [ErgoDox][ez] arrived.
+Two months later [ErgoDox][eg] arrived.
 And of course, I wanted to try an alternative keyboard layout on it.
 After a quick analysis, I picked the Norman layout: it's easy to learn, and it significantly reduces distance traveled from the home row.